 To make painting masks for the goggles, simply trace the outer edge of the plug with a soft pencil using some tape.

 Here is the mask on the plug with the waste tape removed.

-Add the tape masks to the formed plastic lenses, burnish down real good and spray with a mist coat of plastic primer.
-After the primer dries, mist a light coat or two of silver paint.
-Be sure to add a protective coat of tape inside the lenses to guard against over-spray.
+After adding the tape masks to the formed plastic lenses, burnish them down real good and spray on a couple mist coats of plastic primer.
+Then after the primer dries, mist on a light coat or two of silver paint.
+Be sure to mask the inside of the lenses to guard against over-spray.

-Here my pilot bust with goggles added, (use clear setting Zap Canopy Glue,) awaits some more detailing.
-To make the goggles lay flat against the rounded helmet skirt, use a covering heat gun to gently soften the center of the goggles, protecting the lenses with your fingers while pressing the goggles in place.
+Here my pilot bust with goggles added, I used clear setting Zap Formula 560 Canopy Glue, to attach the goggles.
+To make the goggles lay down against the rounded helmet skirt, I used a covering heat gun to gently soften the center of the goggles.
+Be sure to protect the lenses with your fingers while pressing the goggles in place.

 These techniques can be used to make all sorts of parts from formed plastic.
 The sky’s the limit!

 Comments are closed.